Octavia Hill (1838 – 1912)

 When his investments went sour, he was left with few financial backers, and the family were plunged into bankruptcy.
 Her mother moved her three daughters from Cambridgeshire to London where she took a job and encouraged them to do the same.

 With no formal schooling, Octavia worked from the age of fourteen for the welfare of working people.
 Her first job involved managing a group of unskilled women and girls from a local Ragged School.
-The experience gave her a taste of plebeian London life even though she was still mixing with the intellectual elite.
+These schools provided free education for destitute children too poor to receive it elsewhere.

-Through her mother’s connections, Octavia Hill came to know the pioneering Christian socialist minister F.D.
+Through her mother’s connections, Octavia came to know the pioneering Christian socialist minister F.D.
 Maurice.
 Maurice, who later became Professor of Moral Theology at Cambridge, had a strong influence on her early life.
-He ‘showed me a life in the Creeds, the services and the Bible’ and ‘interpreted for me much that was dark and puzzling in life,’ she wrote.
+He “showed me a life in the Creeds, the services and the Bible” and “interpreted for me much that was dark and puzzling in life,” she wrote.

 Another family friend was the anti-capitalist critic and author Charles Kingsley.
-Octavia realised that her vocation was to be social housing after attending one of his lectures on the role women should play in improving the lives of the poor.
+Octavia attended one of his lectures on the role women should play in improving the lives of the poor.
+His words made her realise her vocation was to be in social housing.

-The artist John Ruskin suggested she might enter a religious community, but she declined and instead he asked her to manage some derelict houses off London’s Marylebone Road which he bought for her.
+The artist John Ruskin suggested she might enter a religious community.
+She declined.
+Instead he asked her to manage some derelict houses off London’s Marylebone Road which he bought for her.
 Appalled at the conditions in which the people lived, she determined to improve the properties.

 However, she believed there should be no rights without responsibilities.
 ‘We have made many mistakes with our alms,’ she wrote, ‘eaten out the heart of the independent, bolstered up the drunkard in his indulgence, subsidised wages, discouraged thrift, assumed that many of the most ordinary wants of a working man’s family must be met by our wretched and intermittent doles.’